 EmailTooltester is supported by readers like yourself.
-We may earn an affiliate commission when you purchase through our links.
-Of course, this won't increase the cost of your subscription.
+We may earn a commission when you purchase through our links.
+Of course, this won't increase the cost for you.

 Which Email Automation Software is Right for my Business?